Dealmaking back in fashion, as CEOs buy growth

 He said that the strength of high-yield debt markets was fueling such activity.
 It took less than two days for the company to raise enough money for the $3 billion acquisition of Germany's Unitymedia at the end of last year.

-Also in the media sector, Thomson Reuters Corp (TRI.TO: Quote)(TRI.N: Quote) CEO Thomas Glocer said the company was in a strong position to make acquisitions, thanks in part to its opportunistic refinancing of debt over last summer.
+Also in the media sector, Thomson Reuters Corp (TRI.TO)(TRI.N) CEO Thomas Glocer said the company was in a strong position to make acquisitions, thanks in part to its opportunistic refinancing of debt over last summer.
 Glocer said there was "a ton" of good businesses coming onto the market.

-Continued...
+TD Ameritrade Holding Corp (AMTD.O), the second-biggest U.S. discount broker, has been a major consolidator of the industry with 10 deals in about as many years, and its chairman, Joe Moglia, made it clear that was going to continue.

+"Literally every day we are trying to look at different opportunities in the market place," he said, and that included eyeing any of its rivals if they come up for sale.
+"There is probably still some room left in the industry for consolidation," Moglia added.